Bardia-ro/SEG-Bat-Team/README.md

 ```

 Run all tests with:

 ```
 $ python3 manage.py test
 ```

-*The above instructions should work in your version of the application.
+_The above instructions should work in your version of the application.
 If there are deviations, declare those here in bold.
-Otherwise, remove this line.*
+Otherwise, remove this line._

 ## Sources

 The packages used by this application are specified in `requirements.txt`

-*Declare are other sources here.*
+_Declare are other sources here._

+Ideas adopted from clucker application